 With his family background in dentistry, Dr. Mark Davis prefers a more conservative approach to dentistry.
 While he does not believe that every amalgam or “silver” filling needs to be replaced just because, Dr. Mark Davis does recommend replacing amalgam or “silver” fillings in certain cases.
 The two most common reasons why you would need to replace an old filling are if there is new decay around the edges of the filling and if the old filling is causing your tooth to fracture or crack.
-You can click here to link to a pdf from the American Dental Association about replacing your old fillings.
-Here is another pdf from the American Dental Association.

 When there is new decay around the edges of your old filling, Dr. Mark Davis can see the decay during his thorough examination of your mouth and you yourself may have even seen the dark discolorations on your tooth.
 When your old amalgam or “silver” filling was done, your previous dentist would have removed the decay that was present at that time and then packed in an amalgam material.
 Simple retention is what has held that old filling in place for years, as there was no seal placed at the edges of the filling.
 Over time, with no bonded closure between your tooth and the filing material, microscopic bacteria have been slipping into the tiniest of fissures, growing in number and size until you have new decay that is visible to the naked eye.
 When Dr. Mark Davis replaces your old amalgam or “silver” filling with a composite or “white” filling, he will bond the new filling to your tooth.
 This procedure will create a seamless connection between your tooth and your new filling so that bacteria cannot sneak back into your tooth around the edges of the filling.
 Many times, if treated early enough, the new decay is minimal and Dr. Mark Davis can restore the health of your tooth with a composite or “white” filling.
 Other times, however, if you have waited to have the decay removed from your tooth or if the original filling was very large, Dr. Mark Davis will need to restore your tooth with a new crown or “cap.”